 Here we go!
 Hope you got some snacks and went to the bathroom after that long first part, because here we are going to wrap up the terrors and wrap up the series.
 Let’s get into it!

-I was expecting to see Dorian grace us with his presence but he wasn’t there, though, and he dies super recently, like a few episodes ago.
+I was expecting to see Dorian grace us with his presence but he wasn’t there, though, and he died super recently, like only a few episodes ago.
 Justice for Dorian Gray!

 So as the main cast deals with the dead rising and a high stakes battle of the bands, Mambo Marie has to play a game with Lazarus to decide the fate of the world: whether the dead will continue to come back and decimate the land of the living, or go back to their graves never to rise again.
 This episode was one of the best in the season for me.
 It was devastating to watch Sabrina’s father reject her, but it was amazing to finally have closure for the weird sisters and finally, Agatha is sane.

 But the biggest disappointment of the episode was the bombshell the writers dropped about Mambo Marie.
 Since Lilith killed Lazarus, Mambo has to gather the Returned, but she has to stay with them because she is truly Baron Samedi, a loa, or god of the dead.
 Her true form looks a lot like Papa Legba if you remember American Horror Story: Coven.

 Why can’t Zelda be happy?!
 Someone needs to tell me at this very moment.
 Please, I’m begging!
 She was in a horrible marriage to Faustus, then had to take over has head mistress, her niece, her family and her coven were constantly in danger, then Marie walks into her life last season.
 It was a shock to see them kiss in the last episode but the gays were eating it!